 Stealing from the business

 Stealing from the business or a co-worker is categorized as gross misconduct for most organizational policies.
-An employer may decide to issue the employee a warning letter notifying them of the consequences of their behavior, including suspension from work or immediate termination.
+An employer may decide to issue the employee a letter notifying them of the consequences of their behavior, including suspension from work or immediate termination.

 Verbal or physical official violence

-How to Issue a Warning to an Employee
+How to Issue It

 Step 1- Notify the employee beforehand

-You can send a written warning through the traditional mail or via email, but either way, you should have the employee’s immediate supervisor or line manager notify him/her beforehand.
+You can send a written warning through traditional mail or via email, but either way, you should have the employee’s immediate supervisor or line manager notify him/her beforehand.
 You may follow up with a phone call to emphasize the seriousness of the breach.

 Step 2- Schedule a face-to-face meeting

 Set up a convenient time and location where you can meet with the employee and discuss the matter beforehand.
-In most cases, the warning letter is usually issued at the meeting with a third party, such as a human resource representative present.
-It is essential that you set up the meeting in a formal setting such as the company’s designated meeting room, your office, or a supervisor’s cabin rather than informal settings such as restaurants or cafeterias.
+In most cases, the letter is usually issued at the meeting with a third party, such as a human resources representative present.
+It is essential that you set up the meeting in a formal setting such as the company’s designated meeting room, your office, or a supervisor’s cabin rather than in informal settings such as restaurants or cafeterias.

 Step 3- Inform the employee of the reason for the meeting